Bladder cancer in the elderly

 The various forms of treatment for bladder cancer include the following:

-- Chemotherapy – Systemic and intravesical–are done to improve the chances of curing cancer.
+Chemotherapy – Systemic and intravesical–is done to improve the chances of curing cancer.
 This happens either before the surgery or after it.

-- Reconstruction – Creating an altogether new pathway for urine elimination out of the body
+Reconstruction – Creating an altogether new pathway for urine elimination from the body.

-- Radiation therapy – An additional method for destroying the cancer cells.
+Radiation therapy – An additional method for destroying cancer cells.

-- Immunotherapy – A therapy targeted at strengthening the immune system in order to make it capable of fighting off the cancer cells.
+Immunotherapy – A therapy targeted at strengthening the immune system to make it capable of fighting off cancer cells.

 Cancer support for the advanced stage of bladder cancer